eldarko/epolymorph/README.md

           Response
       end.

-_Advantage(s)_:
+The instances of Server from `servermodule` and `servermodule2` could be realized as a process, which handles _{callme, From}_ message and react accordingly.

-* The client should NOT be changed in any way
+You definitely nailed it!
+The client should not be changed.

-_Disadvantages_:
+But there are also **downsides**.

 * The implementation of the server is now limited to a process with handles those messages.
-  So you can't implement `servermodule:callme/1` which just quickly fetches something from ETS table without message passing.
+  So you can't write `servermodule:callme/1` which just quickly fetches something from ETS table without message passing.

 * You can't benefit from the server being a `gen_server` and implement callme as a `gen_server:call/2,3`.
   Of course you could rewrite it to: